massimocaprinali/cloud-foundry-public/autoscaling.md

     ```
     {: codeblock}

     This example policy triggers autoscaling based on memory utilization when the defined threshold is breached for at least 120 seconds.
-See the [App AutoScaler User Guide](https://github.com/cloudfoundry/app-autoscaler/blob/master/docs/Readme.md){: external} for information about how to create your own autoscaling policy.
+See the [App AutoScaler User Guide](https://github.com/cloudfoundry/app-autoscaler/blob/master/docs/Readme.md){: external} for more information about how to create your own autoscaling policy.

 3. Attach the policy to your app by running the following command: